-6) Loss of our Tier 4 licence
+6) Loss of our student sponsor licence

-Mountview has provisions in place to ensure it meets the requirements of UK Visas and Immigration and can maintain a Tier 4 licence.
+Mountview has provisions in place to ensure it meets the requirements of UK Visas and Immigration and can maintain a sponsor licence.
 These provisions are set out below:

-- A Certificate of Acceptance for Studies (CAS) will be given to applicants from non-EEA countries who have unconditional offers, the staff making these decisions are trained and experienced.
-Applicants for postgraduate courses pay tuition fees in full in advance of the course start and undergraduate applicants pay for the first year of the course in advance. - We work closely with applicants to ensure the information on the CAS is accurate to aid the visa approval process. - On registration, we enrol all applicants holding visas and undertake a number of checks to ensure their visa is correct, their qualifications are genuine, and that they have the right to study in the UK before they are registered as a student. - We monitor the attendance and engagement of all students and so can ensure those on visas are actively participating in their studies.
+- A Certificate of Acceptance for Studies (CAS) will be given to international applicants who have unconditional offers; the staff making these decisions are trained and experienced. - Applicants for postgraduate courses pay tuition fees in full in advance of the course start and undergraduate applicants pay for the first year of the course in advance. - We work closely with applicants to ensure the information on the CAS is accurate to aid the visa approval process. - On registration, we enrol all applicants holding visas and undertake a number of checks to ensure their visa is correct, their qualifications are genuine, and that they have the right to study in the UK before they are registered as a student. - We monitor the attendance and engagement of all students to ensure those on visas are actively participating in their studies.
 We withdraw our sponsorship of students who are in breach of the conditions of their visa.